OmixVisualization/qtjambi/www/Characteristics-of-QtJambi.md

 A Java object of any Qt type is actually a wrapper for an underlying C++ object.
 The native C++ object is created immediately when the Java object is created.
 The C++ object exists as long as the Java object exists unless it is deleted by Qt internal mechanisms.
+The Java object exists as long as there is no more reference available unless the native side does not own a global reference of the object.
+This is the case whenever the ownership of an argument is given to Qt as described in Qt API.

 If the C++ object is deleted prior to the Java object, the Java object is *disposed*, i.e. it does no longer provide a native resource.
-Calling any method on the object will throw a `QNoNativeResourcesException`.
+Calling any method on the object will then throw a `QNoNativeResourcesException`.
 You can check if an object is disposed by `isDisposed()`.

 You can actively delete the native C++ object by calling `dispose()`.
 Usually, you don't have to care about object deletion because the Java garbage collection cares for it.

-`QObject` parenthood avoids the garbage collection to delete the child objects of a parent even if no more references to a child exist in Java.
+However, `QObject` parenthood avoids the garbage collection to delete the child objects of a parent even if no more references to a child exist in Java.
 **You need to manage the life cycle of parented `QObject` instances manually wherever the parent outlasts the child's life time.**
 Therfore, use `dispose()` or `disposeLater()`.
 This is especially required for `QDialog` because dialogs are usually created with the main window as parent which avoids deletion even when Java has no more reference.

+### Object Deletion

+Calling `dispose()` causes a native object to be deleted.
+Most types are not thread affine, thus, these objects are deleted instantly.
+Other types are thread affine.
+In this case, the deletion is scheduled in the object's thread.
+All `QObject`-derived types are thread affine but also some types that are associated to `QObject`s such as `QTextCursor` (it belongs to a `QTextDocument`).
+When calling `dispose()` on `QObject` in another thread the behavior is similar to `disposeLater()`, i.e. a deleteion event is posted and handled by the event loop.
+When calling `dispose()` on an "owned `non-QObject`" object (as `QTextCursor` is) in another thread its deletion also takes place in the thread of the owner (here `QTextDocument`) by posing a deletion event on a deletion handler object.
+When calling `dispose()` the Java object is instantly disconnected from its native counterpart even when the effective deletion takes place later through event handler.
+When calling `disposeLater()` the Java object stays connected to its native counterpart until the deletion event has been executed by event handler (which always takes place in the future).
+Java GC always performs a cleanup similar to `dispose()`, i.e. `QObject`s are always deleted in their associated thread.

 ### Smart Pointers